-18. (1) Livestock manure and other organic fertilisers, effluents and soiled water shall be applied to land in as accurate and uniform a manner as is practically possible.

-(2) Fertilisers or soiled water shall not be applied to land in any of the following circumstances-

-- (a) the land is waterlogged; - (b) the land is flooded or likely to flood; - (c) the land is snow-covered or frozen; - (d) heavy rain is forecast within 48 hours, or - (e) the ground slopes steeply and, taking into account factors such as proximity to waters, soil condition, ground cover and rainfall, there is significant risk of causing water pollution.

-(3) A person shall, for the purposes of sub-article (2)(d), have regard to weather forecasts issued by Met Éireann.

-- (4) Organic fertilisers or soiled water shall not be applied to land- - (a) by use of an umbilical system with an upward-facing splashplate, - (b) by use of a tanker with an upward-facing splashplate, - (c) by use of a sludge irrigator mounted on a tanker, or - (d) from a road or passageway adjacent to the land irrespective of whether or not the road or passageway is within or outside the curtilage of the holding. - (5) Subject to sub-article (6), soiled water shall not be applied to land-

-- (a) in quantities which exceed in any period of 42 days a total quantity of 50,000 litres per hectare, or - (b) by irrigation at a rate exceeding 5 mm per hour.

-(6) In an area which is identified on maps compiled by the Geological Survey of Ireland as "Extreme Vulnerability Areas on Karst Limestone Aquifers", soiled water shall not be applied to land-

-- (a) in quantities which exceed in any period of 42 days a total quantity of 25,000 litres per hectare, or - (b) by irrigation at a rate exceeding 3 mm per hour unless the land has a consistent minimum thickness of 1m of soil and subsoil combined.
+- 18. (1) Livestock manure, other organic fertilisers, effluents, soiled water and chemical fertilisers shall be applied to land in as accurate and uniform a manner as is practically possible. - (2) Organic and chemical fertilisers or soiled water shall not be applied to land in any of the following circumstances- - (a) the land is waterlogged; - (b) the land is flooded or likely to flood; - (c) the land is snow-covered or frozen; - (d) heavy rain is forecast within 48 hours, or - (e) the ground slopes steeply and there is a risk of water pollution having regard to factors such as surface runoff pathways, the presence of land drains, the absence of hedgerows to mitigate surface flow, soil condition and ground cover. - (3) A person shall, for the purposes of sub-article (2)(d), have regard to weather forecasts issued by Met Éireann. - (4) Organic fertilisers or soiled water shall not be applied to land- - (a) by use of an umbilical system with an upward-facing splashplate, - (b) by use of a tanker with an upward-facing splashplate, - (c) by use of a sludge irrigator mounted on a tanker, or - (d) from a road or passageway adjacent to the land irrespective of whether or not the road or passageway is within or outside the curtilage of the holding. - (5) Subject to sub-article (6), soiled water shall not be applied to land- - (a) in quantities which exceed in any period of 42 days a total quantity of 50,000 litres per hectare, or - (b) by irrigation at a rate exceeding 5 mm per hour. - (6) In an area which is identified on maps compiled by the Geological Survey of Ireland as "Extreme Vulnerability Areas on Karst Limestone Aquifers", soiled water shall not be applied to land- - (a) in quantities which exceed in any period of 42 days a total quantity of 25,000 litres per hectare, or - (b) by irrigation at a rate exceeding 3 mm per hour unless the land has a consistent minimum thickness of 1m of soil and subsoil combined.